7/14/18 iClock for Mac is now available on the Mac App Store to test out free 14 days before subscribing.

 1. Problem: Something is wrong with the phones OS.

 Solution: Restart the phone to restore to its default state.
-Also consider checking to make sure you have the latest iOS.
+Also make sure you have the latest version of iWatermark+ and latest iOS.

 2. Problem: The app is corrupt due to a bad download.